replicatedhq/help-center/content/docs/kb/supporting-your-customers/support-bundle-from-cli.md

 categories: [ "Supporting Your Customers" ]
 index: "docs"
 tags: ["Support"]
+kb-sections: ["Troubleshooting"]
 ---

 If your customer cannot access the Replicated UI, you can still have them download the support bundle from the Replicated CLI by running the following commands on the server:

 *Note: If your on-premise console has a password you will need to authenticate on the CLI*

 ```shell